 As mentioned earlier, the enhanced soil pond liners and natural clay pond liners can last at least several lifetimes.
 There is another factor to consider in the cost of pond construction: durability.
 In a clay lined pond or lake, heavy equipment can run at will over the pond seal without damage.
-If a boulder is dropped from a loader, it is of little concern.
+If a boulder is dropped on a clay sealed lake bottom, it is of little concern.
 In a rubber lined or plastic lined pond, that same boulder will require work to stop in order to test the synthetic pond seal for damage.
 Working over a synthetic pond seal is more tedious, thus slower and more expensive.
 Much more care is required for plastic lined pond construction projects.

 Pond liner price